emqx/emqx-operator/README.md

 * **Simplified Deployment Configuration**: Configure the fundamentals of EMQ X Cluster, including persistence, configuration, license and etc, in a Kubernetes-native way.

-For an introduction to the EMQ X Operator, see the [getting started](docs/user-guides/getting-started.md) guide.
+For an introduction to the EMQ X Operator, see the [get started](docs/user-guides/get-started.md) guide.

 ## Prerequisites